dadaruto/printf/README.md

 > r : prints the reversed string

+#### 14. The flood of print has turned reading into a process of gulping rather than savoring
-#### 14. Handle the following custom conversion specifier:
+> Handle the following custom conversion specifier:

-> R: prints the rot13'ed string
+R: prints the rot13'ed string